Finance Your Business

 - Establish a banking relationship: Building a rapport with your banker long before you need to borrow can put you in a stronger position to secure funding.
 Even if you ultimately don't apply for financing with your bank, your banker can become a valuable business advisor.
 If you do apply, your banker is your representative and advocate.

-"Bring your banker out to your business, and show them what you're doing and what your plans are," Conley says.
+"Bring your banker out to your business, and show them what you're doing and what your plans are," Cameron says.
 "By the time that banker leaves, they will probably be your strongest advocate."

 - Detail your plan for using funds: Be prepared to tell prospective lenders how you'll use the financing and how it will help generate revenue.
 For example, if you want to buy a delivery truck, estimate how much money you expect to bring in from offering expanded delivery to your customers.
 Having a clear vision for the funds—both how you'll use them and how they'll contribute to your repayment plans—will signal to lenders that you intend to put them to good use.